albertllopart/Warpolis-TFG-Unity/README.md

 have more control that the enemy over the map when having exhausted the number of maximum turns of the game.
-Warpolis has been developed with Unity, is made of pixel art and all of what contains is my original work, except for the soundtrack that as of today 20/04/2020 is a "placeholder".
+Warpolis has been developed with Unity, is made of pixel art and all of what contains is my original work, except for the music and the design of some tribute maps.

-Music themes by Esteban Mendez (https://www.youtube.com/channel/UCatlMoEqORDf-uTSoMvWmew/feed)

 - Repository of the project (https://github.com/albertllopart/*Warpolis-*TFG-*Unity)
 - Github of the creator, Albert Llopart Navarra (https://github.com/albertllopart)

 The scripting of the project is made entirely with C#.

-## Important information

-- Currently the main menu of the game is a static image without functionality.
-Pressing the 'O' button on the keyboard or 'X' on the remote will start a new game.

-- The only game mode available today 04/20/2020 is local multiplayer one on one.

-- Any questions feel free to contact me on twitter @pocafeiner, or by any other means within your reach in case of a closer relationship.

 ## Controls